Quasaur/thoughts/content/index.md

 ## Graph View
 The prime feature of this site is the Graph View, seen either at the top right or bottom of each page.
 What the Graph View displays is a function of each page's content; that is, when you load the page for a topic or thought, Graph View switches its focus to that topic or thought!

 At the upper-right corner of the Graph View window there is a small icon; click on it and the Graph View will expand its size for easier navigation.
-You can always DRAG the content of the Graph View around to center or the area of your choice.
+You can always DRAG the content of the Graph View around to center on the area of your choice.

 If your mouse has a Scroll Button, you can use it to ZOOM in and out of the Graph View to better discover the lines that link objects as well as receive a clearer view of the objects themselves.
 Every topic will (eventually) be preceded by the word "topic;" every tag will be preceded by a hashtag ('#'); and everthing else will probably be a Thought, meant to feed your soul and spirit with Wisdom!